VictoriaMetrics/VictoriaMetrics/README.md

   -search.resetCacheAuthKey value
      Optional authKey for resetting rollup cache via /internal/resetRollupResultCache call Flag value can be read from the given file when using -search.resetCacheAuthKey=file:///abs/path/to/file or -search.resetCacheAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -search.resetCacheAuthKey=http://host/path or -search.resetCacheAuthKey=https://host/path
+  -search.resetRollupResultCacheOnStartup
+     Whether to reset rollup result cache on startup.
+See https://docs.victoriametrics.com/#rollup-result-cache .
+See also -search.disableCache
   -search.setLookbackToStep
      Whether to fix lookback interval to 'step' query arg value.
 If set to true, the query model becomes closer to InfluxDB data model.
 If set to true, then -search.maxLookback and -search.maxStalenessInterval are ignored
   -search.skipSlowReplicas